Mortgage recasting in Australia: What is it and how it works?

 Paperwork

-For an Australian borrower with a lump sum, this is the most important decision.
+For an home owner with a lump sum, this is the most important decision.
 Recasting permanently lowers your principal but offers no flexibility.
 Offset and redraw facilities reduce your interest bill while keeping your money accessible.

 Feature